Stephan-Heuscher/24h_watch/README.md

 Features
 --------
-   * Dark mode with minimized light emission (dimming controlled by light sensor ~ever 3 seconds)
+   * Dark mode with minimized light emission (dimming controlled by light sensor)
    * Light mode with extra big numbers
    * Switch between dark and light mode by tabbing the top
    * Setting of minimal light emission (for 0 lux) by tabbing left and right